MicrosoftDocs/well-architected/well-architected/cost-optimization/consolidation.md

 |Azure App Service|Multiple web apps and APIs on an App Service Plan|
 |Azure SQL Database|Multiple databases on a server

-**Resource observability.** Azure Monitor provides a centralized platform for monitoring and managing the performance and health of your Azure resources.
+**Resource observability**: Azure Monitor provides a centralized platform for monitoring and managing the performance and health of your Azure resources.
 It allows you to collect and analyze telemetry data, set up alerts, and gain insights into resource utilization.

 Log Analytics enables centralized log management and analysis.
 It allows you to collect, analyze, and visualize log data from various Azure resources, helping you identify issues, troubleshoot problems, and gain operational insights.